 Semiconductors and integrated circuits lie at the heart of all modern-day electronics.
-With rapid leaps in innovation year-after-year, the continued success of the semiconductor design and manufacturing industry depends on strong IP protection.
+With rapid leaps in innovation year after year, the continued success of the semiconductor design and manufacturing industry depends on strong intellectual property (IP) protection.

 Example semiconductor/IC experience includes:

 - Front-end and back-end semiconductor chip manufacturing and design

 - Microprocessors and microcontrollers